release-it/release-it/README.md

 ## Update or re-run existing releases

-Use `--no-increment` to not increment the lastest version and update an existing tag/version.
+Use `--no-increment` to not increment the last version, but update the last existing tag/version.

-This may be helpful in some cases where the version was already incremented.
+This may be helpful in cases where the version was already incremented.
 Here's a few example scenarios:

-- To update or publish a draft GitHub Release for an existing Git tag.
+- To update or publish a (draft) GitHub Release for an existing Git tag.
 - Publishing to npm succeeded, but pushing the Git tag to the remote failed.
 Then use `release-it --no-increment --no-npm` to skip the `npm publish` and try pushing the same Git tag again.